-Case Study with Trinity College Dublin School of Biochemistry & Immunology
+Trinity College Dublin School of Biochemistry and Immunology

-Dr. Jean Fletcher, Associate Professor and Director of Undergraduate Teaching & Learning at Trinity College Dublin School of Biochemistry & Immunology, wanted to engage her class of immunotherapeutics students in a deeper learning experience, where they could foster their creative problem-solving skills and challenge themselves beyond traditional means.
+Dr. Jean Fletcher, Associate Professor and Director of Undergraduate Teaching & Learning at Trinity College Dublin School of Biochemistry & Immunology, wanted to move beyond traditional methods to foster creative problem-solving and channel deeper learning in her immunotherapeutics students.
 However, given the technical nature of the module content and Jean’s limited experience with challenge-based learning, it felt a bit daunting to introduce a new hands-on, active learning assignment.

 The Solution

-The platform provided students with tips throughout to help them foster their creative problem-solving skills and collective critical thinking skills, while staying within the scientific boundaries necessary for the subject.
+The platform facilitated this process, provided students with tips throughout to help them foster their creative problem-solving skills and collective critical thinking skills, while staying within the scientific boundaries necessary for the subject.
+Each team went through defined stages of the innovative process:

-Stage 3 – individually provide feedback to another team on how they could improve their idea.
+Stage 3: Review – Individually, students provided feedback to another team on how they could improve their idea, following the guidelines outlined in the platform.

-Stage 6 – submit a reflection on their subject learning, mindset and skills development.
+Stage 6: Reflection – Individually, students submitted a written reflection on their subject learning, mindset and skills development.

 The Impact